bigskysoftware/htmx/www/essays/template-fragments.md

 template.

-When pushed to extremes, decomposing templates like this can lead to quite a few small template fragments which, in total, become difficult to reason about.
+When pushed to extremes, decomposing templates like this can lead to quite a few small template fragments which, in total, become difficult to manage and to reason about.

 ### Template Fragments To The Rescue